Docs

 06

-Full graphical interface with Dashboard, Binary Analysis, AI Code Review, Detection Modules, Findings, and Security Insights panels.
-Light and dark theme support.
+Full graphical interface with Dashboard, Code Review, Detection Modules, Findings, and Security Insights panels.
+A vsappsec command-line loader is included for CI/CD pipelines.

 Looking for a managed cloud SAST?